wdomitrz/brandes/README.md

 ## Algorithm

 In my implementation I use both *fine* and *coarse-grained parallelism*.
-The cuda kernel is executed exactly once, and in the kernel, the *fine-grained parallelism* appears inside each block, and the *coarse-grained parallelism* appears between the blocks.
+The CUDA kernel is executed exactly once, and in the kernel, the *fine-grained parallelism* appears inside each block, and the *coarse-grained parallelism* appears between the blocks.

 ### Fine-grained parallelism

 All threads in a block are used to compute `BFS` for the same vertex *s* at the same time.
 It is done, as described in the provided paper, by synchronizing the threads so to make them work on the same *layer* of the graph (given by the distance from the node *s*).
 When all the threads finish processing one layer, they go to the next *layer*.
-The synchronization is done using the cuda methods for synchronizing threads inside a block.
+The synchronization is done using the CUDA methods for synchronizing threads inside a block.

 ### Coarse-grained parallelism